 "If a Sirius-C is ever discovered and found to be a red dwarf, I will conclude that the Dogon information has been fully validated."

 So, what about that third star?
 Well, funny you should ask that.
-According to gravitational studies done in 1995 showed a possible Brown Dwarf star orbiting Sirius A every 6 years.
+Gravitational studies done in 1995 showed a possible Brown Dwarf star orbiting Sirius A every 6 years.
 Could this be the elusive Sirius C spoken about by the Dogon? ( 4)

-However, before we lose ourselves too much in determining the effects this third star would have on any planets in the goldilocks zone it should be noted that a more recent study published in 2008 and using advanced infrared imaging technology came to the conclusion that Sirius PROBABLY did not have a third star.
-I say probably as the survey of the entire system was not fully complete having a region roughly 5 AU from Sirius A being unexplored during this study.
+However, before we lose ourselves too much in determining the effects this third star would have on any planets in the Goldilocks Zone, it should be noted that a more recent study published in 2008 and using advanced infrared imaging technology came to the conclusion that Sirius probably did not have a third star.
+I say probably as the survey of the entire system was not fully complete having a region roughly 5 AU from Sirius A being unexplored.
 (5)

-I don't fully understand how the Dogon got the knowledge they got regarding Sirius, was it actually from 'The Nommo'—that aquatic species that is supposed to be native to Sirius?
+How the Dogon got the knowledge they got regarding Sirius is unknown.
+Was it actually from 'The Nommo'—that aquatic species that is supposed to be native to Sirius?
 Was it a wandering band of astrologists that came to the Dogon territory to sky watch who gave them the info?
-After all, the Dogon has been around since the Sumerians and there have been many civilizations since then that had astrological capabilities in that part of the world, they could have picked that up from them.
-How they got it is unknown, that they had it is pretty much undisputed.
+After all, the Dogon has been around since the Sumerians, and there have been many civilizations since then that had astrological capabilities in that part of the world; they could have picked that up from them.
+How they got it is unknown, but they did have it.
 Did the info come from Sirius itself?
-I would have to say no based on my current knowledge of the environment present in that star system.
+That is an interesting question.

-The Sirius Mystery continues . . ..
+The Sirius Mystery continues . . .

-For further Reading on this Fascinating subject...
+For Further Reading on This Fascinating Subject